pgersl/personal-website/README.md

 # Hey!
-My name is Petr Geršl.
-This is the code for my website.
-It is actually the second version of my site.
-It doesn't use any stupid bloated JS frameworks, it's a personal website and a little bit of javascript for simple interactions is enough.
+My name is Petr Geršl and this is the code for my website.
+This is the third iteration of my website.
+No bloat, just the most important code.

-## Why a second version?
+# Why a third version?
-I wans't happy with the first version (bad design, lack of standard features), so I redid the whole thing.
-New design, which is now much more easily changable if needed, new features (search, toc, themes) and more.
+The first version of my website was the first web-dev project of mine.
+It looked and worked horrible, so I decided to redo the design.
+Lately, I kind of lost interest in keeping basically a blogging website anymore, so this is why I am redoing this again.